ellismg/Docs/mvc/views/dependency-injection.rst

   :language: c#
   :emphasize-lines: 16,21,27

-.. note:: In this sample the repository uses an in-memory collection.
-The implementation shown above is not recommended for large, remotely accessed data sets.
+The sample repository uses an in-memory collection.
+The implementation shown above (which operates on all of the data in memory) is not recommended for large, remotely accessed data sets.

-The end result of this approach is the display of data from both the model bound to the view as well as the service injected into the view:
+The sample displays data from the model bound to the view and the service injected into the view:

 .. image:: dependency-injection/_static/screenshot.png

 Populating Lookup Data
 ----------------------
-One example where you may want to use view injection is population of options for certain UI elements, such as dropdown lists.
+View injection can be useful to populate options in UI elements, such as dropdown lists.
 Consider a user profile form that includes options for specifying gender, state, and other preferences.
 Rendering such a form using a standard MVC approach would require the controller to request data access services for each of these sets of options, and then populate a model or ``ViewBag`` with each set of options to be bound.

-An alternative approach leverages services injected directly into the view for these common sets of options.
+An alternative approach injects services directly into the view to obtain the options.
 This minimizes the amount of code required by the controller, moving this view element construction logic into the view itself.
-The Controller action to display a profile editing form only needs to pass the form the profile instance:
+The controller action to display a profile editing form only needs to pass the form the profile instance:

 .. literalinclude:: dependency-injection/sample/src/ViewInjectSample/Controllers/ProfileController.cs
   :linenos: